-Sitting in on Your Host Professor's Classes: While this is primarily a research experience program, some host professors may be currently teaching undergraduate classes at Rice University.
+Sitting in on Your Host Professor's Classes: Some host professors may be currently teaching undergraduate classes at Rice University.
 You can ask them if you could 'sit in' on this course.
-This may or may not be possible due to the class size and content and is at the discretion of the host professor.
+Be aware, this may not be possible due to the class size and content and is at the discretion of the host professor.
 If the answer is yes, you could learn more about classroom culture in the U.S. and expand your English language skills to include classroom conversation and discussion.

 You will also have the opportunity to meet current Rice University students who are learning Japanese through Ozaki-sensei's Japanese Language Lunch Table Discussion sessions.
 Typically, there will be 1 – 2 lunch table discussion meet-ups during the time you are at Rice University.
 You will have the option of purchasing a lunch ticket in advance that will enable you to eat in one of the Undergraduate College Servery (cafeteria) on the day the discussion session is held.
 You will set in the Private Dining Room with other native Japanese speakers (primarily Japanese graduate students at Rice) and undergraduate students who are learning Japanese.
 During lunch, the Rice students will only be allowed to speak in Japanese.

 These sessions give you an opportunity to meet other Rice undergraduate students, other current Japanese students at Rice, add experience a little bit of undergraduate college (dormitory) life at Rice University.
 While you won't be speaking in English during these sessions, you will be building your intercultural communication skills and making new friends!

-Due to the timing of the TOMODACHI STEm program you won't be able to participate in this programs but, if you return to Rice University as a graduate student, you may be able to participate in the future.
+Due to the timing of the TOMODACHI STEM program you won't be able to participate in these programs but, if you return to Rice University as a graduate student, you may be able to participate in these programs in the future.